 The Verkhovna Rada supported the draft law on deserters

-In the first reading, the Verkhovna Rada of Ukraine supported draft law No. 11322, which provides for the return to service of military personnel who voluntarily left a unit or deserted.
+The Verkhovna Rada of Ukraine supported in the first reading draft law No. 11322, which provides for the possibility of returning to service of military personnel who voluntarily left their unit or deserted.
 This decision was announced by the press service of the Ministry of Defense of Ukraine.

-According to the department's explanation, the draft law provides for exemption from criminal liability for those soldiers who voluntarily left the unit for the first time and are ready to return to service.
-Violators will need to contact an investigator or prosecutor on their own, and their intention to return to the unit must be approved by the commander.
+According to the department's explanation, the bill provides for exemption from criminal liability for those military personnel who have voluntarily left their unit for the first time and are ready to return to service.
+Violators will need to independently contact an investigator or prosecutor, and their intention to return to the unit must be approved by the commander.

-Deputy Minister of Defense Nataliya Kalmykova explained that now there is a need to create a system to settle the situation with the return to service of servicemen who voluntarily left the unit.
-According to her, many such persons wish to return to the army, and for this, conditions should be created that would allow them to do so.
+Deputy Defense Minister Natalia Kalmykova explained that there is currently a need to create a system to regulate the situation with the return to service of servicemen who voluntarily left the unit.
+According to her, many such individuals wish to return to the army, and for this, conditions should be created that would allow them to do so.

-"We must give such persons the opportunity to return to the army and provide them with appropriate conditions for continuing their service," Kalmykova said.
+“We must provide such individuals with the opportunity to return to the army and provide them with appropriate conditions for continued service,” Kalmykova noted.

-People's deputy Oleksiy Goncharenko, who supported the draft law, believes that voluntary leaving the unit and desertion is a serious problem that affects not only those who do not want to serve, but also those who were forced to leave the unit under the pressure of circumstances.
-"We need to give these people a chance to return to normal life and continue to protect the country," Goncharenko noted.
+People's Deputy Oleksiy Honcharenko, who supported the bill, believes that voluntary abandonment of a unit and desertion is a serious problem that concerns not only those who do not want to serve, but also those who were forced to leave the unit under pressure from circumstances.
+“We need to give these people a chance to return to normal life and continue to defend the country,” Honcharenko noted.

 Conditions for exemption from criminal liability